-ALCAR’s chemical structure resembles the neurotransmitter acetylcholine (ACh), a key neurotransmitter to memory, learning, & long-term cognitive health.
-The structural similar enables ALCAR to serve as raw precursor material to ACh, a bio-benefit similar to citicoline & alpha-GPC, which are commonly stacked with ALCAR.
+ALCAR’s chemical structure resembles the neurotransmitter acetylcholine (ACh), a key neurotransmitter to memory, learning, and long-term cognitive health.
+The structural similar enables ALCAR to serve as raw precursor material to ACh, a bio-benefit similar to citicoline and alpha-GPC, which are commonly stacked with ALCAR.

 The combination of decreased ALCAR levels and decreased carnitine acetyltransferase, an enzyme that converts carnitine to ACh, in older folk contributes to age-related cognitive deterioration.
 Mixing ALCAR with a choline source (citicoline or alpha-GPC) in addition to a cholinergic racetam (e.g. piracetam) may help ALCAR support elderly ACh status.